-B Radomsky
+B Redomelsy

-as a slideshow, to help has a videshow, to help has a slideshow, to help has a slideshow the audient.
+as a slideshow, to help have a slideshow to help have a slideshow to help have a slideshow the audient.

 Presenting tips and techniq

 The golden rule before presenting and pitchi stakeholders is that the entrepreneur knows comprehensive overview of the new venture the entrepreneur or entrepreneurial team to tive visual aids to support the oral pr tation to interested audiences.